 Did you know that Israel commemorates the Holocaust on a different date than the International Holocaust Remembrance Day?
 The world would have preferred to forget.
 In 2005, Israel finally succeeded to attain UN recognition of an internationally recognized Holocaust Remembrance Day.
 January 27th was chosen as this was the date of the liberation of Auschwitz-Birkenau … More The irony of International Holocaust Remembrance Day

-I read two pages and burst in to tears.
+I read two pages and burst into tears.
 Startled, Lenny asked me “Why are you crying?”
 Looking at my book, “Hit Team” about the Munich Olympic Massacre, he said: “But you know what happened there.
 And you’ve seen the countless attacks that have happened since.
 What made you cry now?”
-He was right of … More This is Israel’s Secret Sauce
+He was right of course. … More This is Israel’s Secret Sauce

 They who suffered unimaginable misery strove to create happiness.
 And they succeeded.
 This is their revenge. … More Remembering the Holocaust and Heroism in Israel: Am Yisrael Hai!